isomerpages/moe-jingshanpri/_student-development/Co Curricular Activites/Physical Sports.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA 2025/WhatsApp_Image_2025_03_17_at_4_32_15_PM__3_.jpg">
 </div>
-<p>The Basketball CCA aims to develop pupils' psychomotor skills through
+<p>The Basketball CCA aims to develop student's psychomotor skills through
 engaging drills and structured gameplay, with a strong focus on enhancing hand-eye coordination, agility, and anticipation.
-Through regular training and matches, pupils also learn the importance of teamwork and trust, as success on the court depends on effective communication and collaboration.
+Through regular training and matches, student's also learn the importance of teamwork and trust, as success on the court depends on effective communication and collaboration.
 Additionally, the CCA fosters a strong sense of sportsmanship, encouraging&nbsp;
-pupils to compete with respect, resilience, and integrity—both during practice and in competitive settings.</p>
+student's to compete with respect, resilience, and integrity—both during practice and in competitive settings.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA 2025/WhatsApp_Image_2025_03_14_at_11_54_57_AM.jpg">
 </div>
-<p>The Football CCA provides pupils with opportunities to develop essential
+<p>The Football CCA provides student's with opportunities to develop essential
 psychomotor skills such as coordination, balance, and anticipation through dynamic drills and match play.
-As a team sport, football emphasizes the importance of teamwork and trust, teaching pupils to communicate effectively, support one another, and work together towards a common goal.
-The CCA also nurtures a strong sense of sportsmanship, encouraging pupils to demonstrate respect, fairness, and resilience during both training and competitive matches.</p>
+As a team sport, football emphasizes the importance of teamwork and trust, teaching student's to communicate effectively, support one another, and work together towards a common goal.
+The CCA also nurtures a strong sense of sportsmanship, encouraging student's to demonstrate respect, fairness, and resilience during both training and competitive matches.</p>
 <p></p>